ScriptMyJob/Lambda_password_expiry/README.md

 terraform apply Terraform/
 ```

-This will run at 8 AM CST everyday, and can be modified in cron.tf
+This will run at 8 AM CDT everyday, and can be modified in cron.tf

 You can subscribe directly to the SNS Topic `Password_Expiration` in us-west-2: